 Naturally, promoting my content is priority number one, but layering in outstanding content from others indicates that I have a broader interest in helping individuals succeed.
-Also, it’s an excellent change-up to your feed as opposed to posting your content alone.
+Also, it’s a fantastic way to diversify your content.

 18) Email Subscribers and Provide an RSS Feed

 Emailing your subscribers about new posts and updates will prompt them to return to your site.
-Furthermore, enabling an RSS feed will allow users to receive updates from your site.
-To boost your CTRs, consider adding videos to your emails which can lead to a 200% to 300% increase in clicks.
+Furthermore, enabling an RSS feed will allow users to receive updates concerning new posts.
+To boost your email click-through-rates, consider adding videos to your emails.

 19) Participate in Live Events

-Nothing is more authentic than live events through platforms such as Facebook Live, Google Hangouts, Periscope, and others.
-I haven’t done any live events recently, but I did enjoy my experiences and engagements on Blab before they changed their platform’s focus.
-Live video falls into a robust video marketing environment so it can be a viable traffic medium.
+Nothing is more authentic than live events on platforms such as Facebook Live, Google Hangouts, and others.
+I haven’t done any live events recently, but I did enjoy my experiences and engagements on Blab before they shut down.
+Recorded videos from live events can be recycled and used on your website and in emails, courses, and so on.

 21) Create an App

-I’m on the fence about creating an app since I consider myself to be a part-time blogger (three to five posts monthly), but I didn’t want to exclude this option for full-time bloggers.
+I’m on the fence about creating an app for this site since I consider myself to be a part-time blogger (three to five posts monthly), but I didn’t want to exclude this option for full-time bloggers.
 We can all appreciate the relevance of apps in our lives, and smartphones are go-to devices for millions of people.
 The first thing I do most mornings is check my phone and apps before turning on my laptop.
-Turning your blog into an app is a step-by-step process which can lead to attracting app-centric users.
+Turning your blog into an app is a step-by-step process, which can lead to attracting app-centric users.
 While many people won’t learn about you through other marketing channels and search, they may discover you through your app.

 23) Guest Blog and Get Interviewed